Falnesio/Time-Tito/complexity-explorer/nonlinear-dynamics/fal/en-1-introduction-and-maps-I.md

 The function defines the upside-down parabola.
 The increase in **r** raises the curve steepness.
 The line $$x_{n+1}=x_{n}$$ defines all of the possible fixed point locations by definition, and where it crosses with the parabola define the limits of fixed point location for the given function.

+#### Reading the **Logistic Map**

+When entering an initial value to the function, we start at the x axis on said value and project it up towards the parabola to obtain the second iteration.
+This next value may be projected on the inclined line and then once more onto the parabola to continue the mapping of the tragectory in this fashion.